 Viago, Deacon and Vladislav are vampires who are finding that modern life has them struggling with the mundane - like paying rent, keeping up with the chore wheel, trying to get into nightclubs and overcoming flatmate conflicts.

 Sami hilariously transforms into acutely observed and very different characters all living in our country's super city.
 In season two, Ofa is a welfare case-manager demanding everyone ...
 See full summary »

 Will Henry is a newly single graphic novelist balancing parenting his young twin daughters and a classroom full of students while exploring and navigating the rich complexities of new love and letting go of the woman who left him.

-In Wellington, Lily is a wallflower, inexplicably attracted to Jerrod, a loser.
-He's nursing a decade-long grudge against someone who teased him in high school; she's just out of a job.
-She goes home with him to a seacoast town where he intends to have it out with his nemesis; she meets his father, his daughter from a one-night stand, and other family members - and there's the memory of his talented (and dead) brother.
-Jerrod treats Lily badly, invents a relationship with his deceased brother's fiancée, and gears up for his fight.
+In Wellington, wallflower Lily is inexplicably attracted to loser Jarrod.
+She's out of a job; he's nursing a decade-long grudge against someone who teased him in high school.
+When she accompanies him to his seacoast hometown where he intends to take on his nemesis, she meets his father, his daughter from a one-night stand, and other family members--plus the memory of his talented, dead brother.
+Jarrod treats Lily badly, invents a relationship with his dead brother's fiancée, and gears up for his fight.
 Will she finally have enough and go home?Written by

 Was this review helpful to you?